almende/eve-java/README.md

 exchange (HTTP) and for messaging (JSON-RPC).

 This project contains the Java implementation of Eve.
 Please refer to the documentation for other implementations.
+Documentation is available on http://almende.github.com/eve

-# Quick start using Maven:
+## Quick start using Maven:

 ```xml
 <dependency>
     <groupId>com.almende.eve</groupId>